Time discretization of FBSDE with polynomial growth drivers and reaction-diffusion PDEs: Introduction

 Fix the number of time-discretization points to be $N+1>0$.
 The explicit Euler scheme for the above equation with uniform time step $h=1/N$ is, with the notation $Y_i:= Y_{i/N}$, given by

 where $Y_N=\xi$.

-It is a simple calculation (see Appendix \ref{appdx:motivatignexample} for the details) to show that if
+It is a simple calculation (see Appendix~\ref{appdxmotivatignexample} for the details) to show that if

-With this simple computation in mind it is possible to show that there exists a random variable $\xi$ whose moments of any order are finite and for which the explicit Euler scheme diverges.
-The result below is a corollary of Lemma \ref{lemma-counterexample} that can be found in Appendix \ref{appdx:motivatignexample}. \begin{lemma} Let $\pi^{N}$ be the uniform grid over the interval $[0,1]$ with $N+1$ points, $N$ an even number ($t=1/2$ is common to all grids $\pi^N$).
-For any $\xi\in L^p(\cF_1)$, for $p\geq 2$, let $(Y,Z)$ denote the solution to \eqref{counterexampleFBSDE}.
+With this simple computation in mind, it is possible to show that there exists a random variable $\xi$ whose moments of any order are finite and for which the explicit Euler scheme diverges.
+The result below is a corollary of Lemma~\ref{lemma-counterexample} that can be found in Appendix~\ref{appdxmotivatignexample}.